tomimick/restpie3/README.md

-If all went OK, RESTPie3 + Redis + PostgreSQL are running and you should be able to list the REST API at http://localhost:8100/api/list The database is empty at this point so empty lists are returned from the API.
-You are also logged out so some of the end-points can't be accessed.
-You can run the database unit tests XXX to put some data in the database.
+If all went OK, RESTPie3 + Redis + PostgreSQL are running and you should be able to list the REST API at http://localhost:8100/api/list

+The database is empty at this point so empty lists are returned from the API.
+You are also logged out so some of the API end-points can't be accessed.
+To quickly test the API, you can invoke this example script which uses curl to do a signup and insert a new movie in the database:

+    ./test/quick.sh

 Note that I am using custom ports for Redis (63790) and PostgreSQL (54320), so that they are not mixed with official service ports and so that I can run